 We often tell ourselves made up stories and come up with all types of excuses in life for why we don’t want to do something and these along with the limiting beliefs that we hold keep us stuck if we don’t work through them.

-So, really reflect on WHY you’re resistant to share your truth and once you find out why start to take the little steps to overcome it.
+So, really reflect on WHY you’re resistant to share your truth, and once you find out why to start to take the little steps to overcome it.

 2. Your truth isn’t anyone else’s business…